 When buying a car, whether new or second-hand, there will likely be additional charges above the advertised price.
 Here’s a quick rundown of a few to consider:

 - Stamp duty: usually payable on new cars and may vary from state to state.

-- Dealer delivery charges/on road costs: this phrase always accompanies the price advertised for new cars and covers the dealer’s costs to prepare your car for delivery.
+- Dealer delivery charges/on-road costs: This phrase always accompanies the price advertised for new cars and covers the dealer’s costs to prepare your car for delivery.
 They can be significant and you should check all costs when they provide you with a written quote.
 Used cars purchased through a dealer may not include such costs.
 These costs are not applicable when buying a used car from a private seller.

-- Auction costs: if buying a vehicle at auction the auction houses charge a fee on top of your winning bid price.
+- Auction costs: If buying a vehicle at auction the auction houses charge a fee on top of your winning bid price.
 The auction house should display their fees on the website.

 What costs are included in your car loan repayments?

 When your Jade consultant provides you with a quote for your car loan it will have taken into account the amount you want to borrow (price of the car), interest, loan establishment fees and any other fees charged by the lender.
-In most cases, the dealer deliver/on-road costs, if buying a new car, will be included in your vehicle price.
+In most cases, the dealer delivery/on-road costs, if buying a new car, will be included in your vehicle price.

-For more information on fees, charges, interest and other costs, please read articles in our resource library and our webpages.
+For more information on fees, charges, interest and other costs, please read articles in our resource library and our web pages.

-To discuss a cheap personal car loan, call Jade Car Loans 1300 000 003 and speak with one of our consultants.
+To discuss a cheap personal car loan, call Jade Car Loans at 1300 000 003 and speak with one of our consultants.